humancompatible/gloves/README.md

 factual explanations (GCE).
 GLOVES focuses on visualizing global counterfactuals, calculated on top of a classifier’s decisions on an examined population, enabling users to explore and compare different configurations of GCE algorithms interactively.

+Our tool can be found online at [http://gloves.imsi.athenarc.gr/](http://gloves.imsi.athenarc.gr/).